arrno/parser/README.md

 # Markup parser for GO!
 This markup parser makes it easy to quickly define your own markup rules so you can write effortlessly and convert your content into hierarchical structured data.
 ## Define a set of parser rule blocks
 Define a set of custom rules then use it to instantiate a parser.
 This example shows a set with only one instruction but you can add as many instructions as you like.
-If instructions is `nil`, a default subset of HTML rules are used.
+If instructions is `nil`, a default subset of `HTML` rules are used (see `util.go`).
 ```Go
 instructions := ParseInstructions{
 	{